 Needless to say, online schools aren’t the only way to attend a tuition-free international school.
 In some countries, such as Germany, tuition is free for all college students, including those coming from America.

-That’s why if you do decide to study overseas, you certainly won’t be alone.
+That’s why if you do decide to study abroad, you certainly won’t be alone.

 More U.S. Students Study Abroad For Financial, Educational Reasons